dillonkearns/elm-radio.com/content/episode/publishing-packages.md

 * [Elm package repository](http://package.elm-lang.org/)
 * Elm packages enforce SemVer for the public package API
 * The [SemVer (Semantic Versioning) Spec](https://semver.org/)
+* *Interesting note*: the SemVer spec says breaking changes only refers to the public API.
+But a core contributor clarifies that breaking changes can come from changes to the public contract that you intend users to depend on.
+See [this GitHub thread](https://github.com/semver/semver/issues/311#issuecomment-224430886).
 * [`list-extra` package](https://package.elm-lang.org/packages/elm-community/list-extra/latest/)
 * [`dict-extra` package](https://package.elm-lang.org/packages/elm-community/dict-extra/latest/)
 * Minimize dependencies in your package to make it easier for users to manage their dependencies